-Ross B. Kenzie (81) Key Tower, Suite 1350 50 Fountain Plaza Buffalo, NY 14202 Director 19 996 Mr. Kenzie has been retired since 1989.
+Ross B. Kenzie (82) 1961 Wehrle Drive Suite 5 Buffalo, NY 14221 Director 1996 Mr. Kenzie has been retired since 1989.
 Prior thereto, he was the Chairman of the Board and Chief Executive Officer of Goldome Bank, Buffalo, NY, a savings bank, from 1980.
 Prior thereto, Mr. Kenzie was Executive Vice President and Director of Merrill Lynch Pierce Fenner & Smith as well as Merrill Lynch & Co.
 Mr. Kenzie is a former Director of Biophan Technologies, Inc. and Natural Nano, Inc., development companies specializing in highly marketable business devices and naturally occurring nanotube technologies; and a former Director of Merchants Mutual Insurance Company.
 Mr. Kenzie's banking and financial experience in addition to his involvement with emerging companies, provide invaluable expertise as a Director of Rand.
-None Reginald B. Newman II (75) 50 North Airport Drive Buffalo, NY 14225 Director 19 and Chairman of Board 987 Mr. Newman has been Chairman of the Board since 1996.
-Mr. Newman is the Chairman of Prior Aviation Services, Inc., the Fixed Base Operator (FBO) at Buffalo Niagara International Airport, Buffalo, NY.
+None Reginald B. Newman II (76) 50 North Airport Drive Buffalo, NY 14225 Director and Chairman of Board 1987 Mr. Newman has been Chairman of the Board since 1996.
+Mr. Newman is the Chairman of Prior Aviation Service, Inc., the Fixed Base Operator (FBO) at Buffalo Niagara International Airport, Buffalo, NY.
 He is a Director of Dunn Tire LLC and Taylor Devices, Inc. and former Director of M&T Bank Corporation.
 Mr. Newman's involvement with small businesses provides necessary skills as a Director of Rand.
-Director of Taylor Devices, Inc. Jayne K. Rand (52) c/o 2200 Rand Building Buffalo, NY 14203 Director 19 989 Since 1993, Miss Rand has been a Vice President of M&T Bank.
-She is Board Chair of Gateway-Longview.
+Director of Taylor Devices, Inc. Jayne K. Rand (53) c/o 2200 Rand Building Buffalo, NY 14203 Director 1989 Since 1993, Miss Rand has been a Vice President of M&T Bank.
 Miss Rand's banking experience and credit underwriting abilities provide necessary expertise as a Director of Rand.
-None Robert M. Zak (55) 250 Main Street Buffalo, NY 14202 Director 20 2005 Since 1995, Mr. Zak has been President and Chief Executive Officer of Merchants Mutual Insurance Company, which operates under the trade name Merchants Insurance Group.
+None Robert M. Zak (56) 250 Main Street Buffalo, NY 14202 Director 2005 Since 1995, Mr. Zak has been President and Chief Executive Officer of Merchants Mutual Insurance Company, which operates under the trade name Merchants Insurance Group.
 Mr. Zak joined Merchants in 1985.
 Prior to that, his career was in public accounting.
-Mr. Zak's executive leadership and public accounting experience provide necessary attributes as a Director of Rand.
-Director of Manning & Napier, Inc. Non-Director Officers Daniel P. Penberthy (50) c/o 2200 Rand Building Buffalo, NY 14203 Executive Notice President and Treasurer of Rand Mr. Penberthy has served as Treasurer of Rand since August 1997.
+Mr. Zak's executive leadership and public accounting experience provide desirable attributes as a Director of Rand.
+Director of Manning & Napier, Inc. Non-Director Officers Daniel P. Penberthy (51) c/o 2200 Rand Building Buffalo, NY 14203 Executive Vice President and Treasurer of Rand N/A Mr. Penberthy has served as Treasurer of Rand since August 1997.
 Since January 2002, Mr. Penberthy has served as Executive Vice President, and he has continued to serve as the Chief Financial Officer since 1997.
-From 1993 to 1997, Mr. Penberthy served as Chief Financial Officer for both the Greater Buffalo Partnership (formerly the Chamber of Commerce) and the Greater Buffalo Convention and Visitors Bureau.
-Prior thereto, from 1990 to 1993, Mr. Penberthy served as a Senior Associate with the Greater Buffalo Development Foundation, a regional business development organization.
-Prior to 1990, Mr. Penberthy was applicated by KPMG, a public accounting firm None employed by KPMG, a public accounting firm.
+From 1993 to 1997, Mr. Penberthy served as Chief Financial Officer for both the Greater Buffalo None

-(1) Indicates initial year in which person became Director.
-All Directors' terms of office will be through the next annual meeting of shareholders and until their successors have been elected and qualified.
+Partnership (formerly the Chamber of Commerce) and the Greater Buffalo Convention and Visitors Bureau.
+Prior thereto, from 1990 to 1993, Mr. Penberthy was employed by Greater Buffalo Development Foundation and KPMG.

-- (2) Indicates directorships of companies with a class of equity securities registered under Section 12 of the Securities Exchange Act, subject to the requirements of Section 15(d) of the Securities Exchange Act, or registered as an investment company under the Investment Company Act. - (3) Allen F. Grum is an officer of Rand, and is deemed to be an "Interested Person" under Section 2(a)(19) of the Investment Company Act of 1940.
+- (1) Indicates initial year in which person became Director.
+All Directors' terms of office will be through the next annual meeting of shareholders and until their successors have been elected and qualified. - (2) Indicates directorships of companies with a class of equity securities registered under Section 12 of the Securities Exchange Act, subject to the requirements of Section 15(d) of the Securities Exchange Act, or registered as an investment company under the Investment Company Act. - (3) Allen F. Grum is an officer of Rand, and is deemed to be an "Interested Person" under Section 2(a)(19) of the Investment Company Act.